55513-0954-XX VECTIBIX 100MG/5ML Solution (AMGEN)

-Lexi-Comp Online.
-(2018, February).
+12. Lexi-Comp Online.
+(2021, February).
 AHFS DI.
 Panitumumab.
-Retrieved March 5, 2018 from Lexi-Comp Online with AHFS.
+Retrieved March 24, 2021 from Lexi-Comp Online with AHFS.

-MICROMEDEX Healthcare Series.
+13. MICROMEDEX Healthcare Series.
 Drugdex Drug Evaluations.
-(2018, February).
+(2020, December).
 Panitumumab.
-Retrieved March 5, 2018 from MICROMEDEX Healthcare Series.
+Retrieved March 24, 2021 from MICROMEDEX Healthcare Series.

 ORIGINAL EFFECTIVE DATE: 6/9/2007

-MOST RECENT REVIEW DATE: 4/10/2018
+MOST RECENT REVIEW DATE: 7/31/2021